 Fear not—we’ve compiled this handy-dandy checklist of everything you need your email fundraising program to have before it’s ready for launch.
 If you’re planning on using email as a major part of your fundraising strategy, read on to make sure your email bases are covered.

 Before you start planning a major email fundraising push, make sure you actually have people to receive your fabulous emails!

 Your email list is the collection of email addresses you’ve gained over time.
-Typically, you’d keep this list ready and waiting in a CRM, like Funraise.
-Having a large email list is important because, simply put, if you don’t have a list, you don’t have anyone to email.
+Typically, you’d keep this list ready and waiting in a donor CRM, like Funraise.
+Having an email list is important because, simply put, if you don’t have a list, you don’t have anyone to email.

 Next, consider a lead magnet.
 A lead magnet is something downloadable from your website: a fact sheet, brochure, annual report, or shiny PDF that you can offer the public in exchange for their email address.
 Once they download the resource, you’ll have their email address and a friendly new subscriber to your emails!

 Once you’ve gained subscribers, the next item you can check off is an email template.
 Every email you send to your subscribers should be similar in design—and each email you send should definitely feature your nonprofit’s branding.
 Why, you ask?